Questions to ask before hiring a home inspector

 If you live in a state that does not require home inspectors to be licensed, you want to be sure that your home inspector is taking continuing education classes regularly, and the inspector’s membership in an organization of inspectors helps to ensure this.
 Building codes and standards change almost annually, and new products such as air conditioners, furnaces, and water heaters are being developed and improved continually.
 Also, nobody remembers everything that they have learned in previous courses.
 Because of this, it is essential that every home inspector take classes each year to stay up to date on standards, products and knowledge.

 Timeliness is critical in many aspects of a real estate purchase, and this means that you need to receive your inspection report in a timely manner.
-If issues are found that need to be repaired, then all this has to be negotiated How to hire the best home inspectorand agreed to before the end of the option period.
+If issues are found that need to be repaired, then all this has to be negotiated and agreed to before the end of the option period.
 If serious issues are found that would necessitate you backing out of the contract, then that needs to be done within the option period.
 Therefore, it is essential that you receive your inspection report soon after the inspection.

 Fortunately, today’s technology is making it easier and easier to complete and deliver inspection reports more quickly.
 Some inspectors will email you the report before they leave the property, and many inspectors will deliver the report before the end of the day of the inspection.
 I believe that the large majority of inspectors will send the report within 24 hours of the inspection.
 In my opinion, anything that takes longer than the day after the inspection is too long.

 Although worth considering, this should not be your first concern when choosing a home inspector.
-When you’re spending hundreds of thousands of Choosing the best home inspectordollars on a house, does it really make sense to try to save $50 or $100 on a home inspection if the home inspector that you hire is not the best one for the job?
+When you’re spending hundreds of thousands of dollars on a house, does it really make sense to try to save $50 or $100 on a home inspection if the home inspector that you hire is not the best one for the job?
 Does it make sense to put that investment at risk by hiring the wrong inspector just to save a few dollars?

 When it comes to price, you will likely find a range of prices for your home inspection.
 If you have checked with several inspectors, and one of them is significantly cheaper than all the others, you shouldn’t automatically think that you have found a great bargain.
 There are some inspectors who offer home inspections at highly discounted rates compared to most inspectors.
 Often, there is a reason that they offer such cheap rates, so you must be careful when choosing one of these inspectors.